About This Orbit: Mel Tomlinson

 Tomlinson joined the company at a time when it was struggling financially, but despite the harsh work conditions, Tomlinson and Aiello got along really well.
 Aiello, in addition to bringing Tomlinson on as a principal, made him the Education Director, in charge of outreach programs for younger dancers.

-North Carolina Dance Theatre was the professional company founded thanks to the North Carolina School of the Arts, where Tomlinson attended the end of high school and college.
-The company was fully integrated since the beginning, and now operates under the title “Charlotte Ballet”.
+North Carolina Dance Theatre was the professional company affiliated with North Carolina School of the Arts, where Tomlinson attended high school and college.
+The company was fully integrated since the beginning and now operates under the title “Charlotte Ballet.”